engineervix/pseudoc/README.md

 - `GET /api/v1/generate/{type}`: Generate a document.
 - `POST /api/v1/generate`: Generate a document with a JSON config.
 - `GET /metrics`: Server metrics endpoint (when enabled).
+- `GET /docs`: Interactive API documentation (Swagger UI).

+#### API Documentation

+The server provides interactive API documentation via Swagger UI at `/docs`.
+This includes:

+- **Interactive Testing**: Try out API endpoints directly from the browser
+- **Request/Response Examples**: See example requests and responses for all endpoints
+- **Schema Documentation**: Detailed documentation of all request and response formats
+- **Parameter Validation**: Real-time validation of API parameters

+Visit `http://localhost:8080/docs` when the server is running to explore the full API documentation.

 #### API Examples